You are listening to the Sean Hannity radio show podcast.

 Right.

-These were networks pretty much dedicated to defeating him from my perspective.
+These were networks pretty much dedicated to defeating him, from my perspective.

-Well, he that's his clear view.
+Well, that's his clear view.

 Me too.

-I wish I was by the way, I wish the TMZ cameras were there.
+By the way, I wish the TMZ cameras were there.

 Yeah, me too.